 - › How to Add a Shazam Button to Your iPhone Control Center

-- › How to Force Your Apple Watch to Sync with Your iPhone
+- › How to Use Your iPhone as a Magnifying Glass

 - › How to Use Sound Recognition on iPhone